Panthevm/clj-fast-html/README.md

 </html>
 ```

-# Benchmark
+## Benchmark

-The performance of clj-fast-html is benchmarked against other popular HTML generation libraries.
-Below are the benchmark results for generating the [Clojure home page](https://clojure.org/)
+The performance of `clj-fast-html` is benchmarked against other popular HTML generation libraries.
+Below are the benchmark results for generating the [Clojure home page](https://clojure.org/).

 #### Single Thread
 | Library                | Average (ns)     | %        |